hectorcanovas/euclid_documentation/euclid_documentation_hcanovas_v2.rst

 1.1.
 Metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Is is possible to access to the metadata (e.g., table names, sizes, descriptions, column names, etc.) of all the TAP_ tables stored in the Archive using the load_tables_ method.
+It is possible to access to the metadata (e.g., table names, sizes, descriptions, column names, etc.) of all the TAP_ tables stored in the Archive using the load_tables_ method.
 This feature allows to have a broad overview of the Archive content.
 To load only table names:

   >>> tables = Euclid.load_tables(only_names=True, include_shared_tables=True)
   >>> print(f'* Found {len(tables)} tables')